thephpleague/event/3.0/usage/subscribing-to-events.md

 ## Custom PSR-14 listener provider

-Unless your custom listener provider also implements the `League\Event\ListenerRegistrar` interface, adding new event subscriptions through the event dispatcher will not work.
+Unless your custom listener provider also implements the `League\Event\ListenerRegistry` interface, adding new event subscriptions through the event dispatcher will not work.

 When you try to subscribe to an event with an incompatible provider, the